BIRTH STORY

 Two years later, my second son made an even earlier debut, ushering us into the neonatal intensive care unit.
 Born at thirty-three weeks, he barely weighed three and a half pounds.
 Our little boy was still getting ready for the world.

-In those early days, he couldn’t coordinate sucking, swallowing, and breathing.
+In those early days, he required so much careful attention.
+He couldn’t coordinate sucking, swallowing, and breathing.
 He was fed through a vein with Total Parenteral Nutrition, individualized and adjusted daily to meet his needs.

 His tiny diapers were changed often.
 Diaper rash cream smoothed on each time.

 Curious, I picked up the tube and read the label.
-Synthetic preservatives.
-Artificial fragrance.
+Fragrance.
+Recognized contact allergens.
 Talc.
 Petrolatum.

 So much care and precision went into his feedings.
-How could what touched his skin matter less?
+Why wasn't the same thoughtfulness being applied to what touched his skin?

 I wanted my baby to grow stronger.
 To be nourished in all the ways that would build resilience.
 Not just to survive.
 Thrive.

 That cream wasn’t just a physical exposure.
 It was a philosophical one.
-It asked whether what was being offered to him was truly for him, or whether I was simply meant to trust that it was.
-I couldn’t unsee what it revealed.
+It asked whether what was being offered to him had truly been designed around the unique needs of developing skin.
+What does it mean to formulate for baby skin rather than formulate a product that can be used on baby skin?

-My son's skin, like every baby's, was thinner and more permeable than mine.
+My son’s skin, like every baby’s, was thinner and more permeable than mine.
 Born early, even more so.
 His detoxification pathways were still maturing.
-With that vulnerable barrier sealed by petrolatum, more was able to cross into a body not yet fully ready.
+With that vulnerable barrier sealed by a petrolatum-based ointment beneath an occlusive diaper, more could cross into a body not yet fully ready.

 I wanted care that didn't ask his body to compensate.
 I wanted ingredients that belonged to living systems, materials his developing tissue could recognize and work with, rather than compounds it had to work around or defend against.